7 Easy ways to boost your website in 2019

 Start with the simple things like updating product descriptions, taking new photos, and making sure your contact information is up to date.

-Once you’ve got that squared away, you can move onto the harder stuff, such as optimizing performance, designing a super smooth checkout experience, and minimizing code.
+Once you’ve got that squared away, you can move onto the harder stuff, such as optimising performance, designing a super smooth checkout experience, and minimising clunky code.

 7. Speed up your site

 Nobody likes a slow website, and that’s especially true for your visitors.
 You have on average 3 seconds to grab their attention before they leave your site!

 If your content takes a long time to load, you’re missing out on potential clients while also losing credibility.